Shuri, Okinawa: Under Imperial Japan

-The kingdom was formally abolished when, on 27 March 1879, Japanese Imperial forces led by Matsuda Michiyuki proceeded to the castle and presented Prince Nakijin with formal papers expressing Tokyo's decision.
+The kingdom was formally annexed when, on 27 March 1879, Japanese Imperial forces led by Matsuda Michiyuki proceeded to the castle and presented Prince Nakijin with formal papers expressing Tokyo's decision.
 King Shō Tai and his court were removed from the castle, which was occupied by a Japanese garrison, and the main gates of which were sealed.
 The castle, along with the nearby mansions of former court nobles, fell into disrepair and decay over the ensuing years, and the ways of life of the aristocrats of Shuri were shattered.
 Royal pensions were shrunk or abolished, and income from nobles' nominal domains in the countryside likewise dried up.
-Servants were dismissed, and the aristocratic population of the city scattered, seeking employment in Naha, the countryside, or the Japanese Home Islands.
+Servants were dismissed, and the aristocratic population of the city scattered, seeking employment in Naha, the countryside, or the Japanese archipelago.

-Census figures from 1875-79 show that roughly half of the population of Okinawa Island were living in the greater Naha-Shuri area.
+Census figures from 1875 to 1879 show that roughly half of the population of Okinawa Island were living in the greater Naha-Shuri area.
 Shuri had fewer households than Naha, but each household consisted of more people.
 Roughly 95,000 people in 22,500 households were of the aristocracy at this time, out of a total population of 330,000 royal subjects throughout the Ryūkyū Islands, with most of the aristocracy living in and around Shuri.
 Over the following years, however, Shuri shrank in both population and importance, as Naha grew.

 Pressure to restore, conserve, and protect the historical sites of Shuri began in earnest in the 1910s, and in 1928 Shuri Castle was declared a National Treasure.
 A four-year plan was laid out for the restoration of the structure.
 Other historical monuments came under protection soon afterward.